|Don Perkins Community Service Grant|

 For more than 20 years, non-profit organizations in Southern California have received grants to help defray costs related to their public relations activities, thanks to a Community Service Fund created by an endowment from the late Don Perkins, a long-time Los Angeles public relations practitioner and journalist.

-The Public Relations Society of America's Los Angeles Chapter (PRSA-LA) administers the program and will present the annual grant to representatives from the chosen non-profit organization at the PRism Awards Show on November 7 at the Grand Ballroom and Hollywood & Highland.
+The Public Relations Society of America's Los Angeles Chapter (PRSA-LA) administers the program and will present the annual grant to representatives from the chosen non-profit organization at the PRism Awards Show on November 6 at the Beverly Hills Hotel.

-Click here to access the Application Form.
-The deadline to apply for the grant is September 14, 2012.
+The deadline to apply for the grant is September 6, 2013.

 The endowment requires that the applying charity be supported by a PRSA-LA member in good standing, or any counseling firm or agency that has at least one member holding current membership in PRSA, to conduct the public relations program.
 If an organization's public relations representatives are not PRSA-LA members, the non-profit organization may still apply and the grant committee will recruit a PRSA-LA member to volunteer to oversee the public relations program.
 The appointment of this individual will be made, if needed, after the grant has been awarded.